 Sr. Reviewer: Assistant Vice President for Human Resources

 Texas State is committed to providing greater opportunities for promotion from within and to improving the upward mobility potential for Texas State regular staff employees.
 The procedures in this policy support this commitment.
-The primary objective is the selection of the best-qualified applicant for each position, based on job-related factors, including relevant work experience, performance history, applicable education and training, and the depth of required knowledge, skills, and abilities (KSAs) as described in the Guidelines Oriented Job Analysis (GOJA).
+The primary objective is the selection of the best-qualified applicant for each position, based on job-related factors, including relevant work experience, performance history, applicable education and training, and the depth of required knowledge, skills, and abilities.

 Texas State is committed to an inclusive education and work environment that provides equal opportunity and access to all qualified persons.
 Texas State, to the extent not in conflict with federal or state law, prohibits discrimination or harassment on the basis of race, color, national origin, age, sex, religion, disability, veterans’ status, sexual orientation, gender identity, or expression.
 Equal employment opportunities shall include: personnel transactions of recruitment, employment, training, upgrading, promotion, demotion, termination, and salary.
 This policy applies to all applicants and employees, regardless of position.
 The university bases its staff employment decisions solely on the vacant position’s requirements and the applicant’s qualifications relative to those requirements.

 Full-time Staff – employees hired for a normal workload of 40 hours per week or 100 percent time.
 Part-time employees work less than 40 hours per week.